anirudhc5/ACLHacks2024/README.md

 # ACLHacks2024

 ## Why combating cyberbullying matters
 Cyberbullying is a terrible thing that occurs online where a person is attacked for a certain reason.
 The rise of cyberbullying has led to Mental Health problems, impacts on education, and social anxiety for those getting bullied.
+Additionally, many cyberbullying social media posts don't get flagged for cyberbullying before getting posted.
+This model addresses just that.

 ## What CI.AI does
 CI.AI takes screenshots and runs it through our AI model, which has been trained to identify cyberbullying in messages, and decides whether it is cyberbullying or not.